History of the Yale Physician Associate Program

 In 1971, the Council on Medical Education of the American Medical Association established the "Essentials of an Approved Educational Program for the Primary Care Physician's Assistant."
 Through the years, there have been several accrediting bodies responsible for accrediting Physician Assistant Programs.
 On January 1, 2001, the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) became an independent review commission and created standards to which all PA programs are held.

 The Yale Physician Associate Program has enjoyed continuous accreditation since 1975.
+The program’s accreditation history can be viewed on the ARC-PA website.

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Yale University School of Medicine Physician Associate Program sponsored by Yale University School of Medicine.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.